– Radioactive materials in dispersible form –

 Attention please!
 For both the practical assignment and the theoretical lecture/tutorial ‘Risk analysis of frequently used techniques’ there is a limited number of participants per session.

-Employees who have not met or threaten not to met the minimum requirements for participation in the 2018-2019 edition of the refresher course, but want to keep their access to the RNL department and/or want to work autonomously with radioactive sources in dispersible form, must participate in the remaining part of the refresher course in 2019 ánd need to take an (multiple-choice) examination of the regular TMS-VRS D course.
+Employees who have not met or threaten not to met the minimum requirements for participation in the 2020-2021 edition of the refresher course, but want to keep their access to the RNL department and/or want to work autonomously with radioactive sources in dispersible form, must participate in the remaining part of the refresher course in 2021 and need to take part in the (multiple-choice) examination of the regular TMS-VRS D course.
 The result of this exam should be positive (>60%).
 Only in this way the level of knowledge about radiation protection is demonstrable to the required TMS-VRS D. Employees in question are personally informed about the components they are short of.